-a.
-Purpose: The purpose of the student grievance procedure is to provide a system to channel student complaints against a college employee.
+A. Purpose: The purpose of the student grievance procedure is to provide a system to channel student complaints against a college employee.
 Such complaints include academic grades, alleged discrimination, and alleged harassment.

-b.
-Procedures:
+B. Procedures:

-- 1. First, the student must go to the instructor or staff member with whom the problem originated and attempt to resolve the problem at this level.
-If the grievance is an academic appeal, the student must follow the steps outlined in the academic appeals form as indicated in VIII.
-Appeals Procedure- Academic Appeal.
-In extreme cases such as alleged sexual harassment, the student may go directly to the VP of Student Affairs or any other college official with whom the student feels comfortable. - 2.
-If the grievance is not resolved in step one, the student may appeal to the department chair or dean responsible for the student's curriculum.
-The department chair or the dean will attempt to resolve the conflict. - 3.
-If the grievance is not resolved in step two, the student may appeal to the responsible vice president who will attempt to resolve the conflict.
+1. First, the student must go to the instructor or staff member with whom the problem originated and attempt to resolve the problem at this level.
+If the grievance is related to an academic grade, the student must follow the steps outlined in the Grade Appeal Form as indicated in VIII.
+Appeals Procedure- Grade Appeal.
+In extreme cases such as alleged sexual harassment, the student may go directly to the VP of Student Services or any other college official with whom the student feels comfortable.

+2. If the grievance related to discrimination or harassment is not resolved in step one, the student may appeal to the department chair or dean responsible for the student's curriculum.
+The department chair or the dean will attempt to resolve the conflict.

+3. If the grievance related to discrimination or harassment is not resolved in step two, the student may appeal to the responsible vice president who will attempt to resolve the conflict.